Size and Layout

 Aim: To promote the use of poster presentations and encourage the participation of all delegates in the poster sessions.

-Eligible: Only students whose poster accepted for presentation during a poster session.
+Eligible: Only students whose poster accepted for presentation during a poster session but abstract submitted before the abstract submission deadline-- October 15, 2019.
 Students should be belonging to final year undergraduate, graduate, MPhil or PhD programs.

 A sub-committee of at best five members drawn from the International Program Committee and the Local Organizing Committee will evaluate all poster award applicants.
 Committee members evaluate papers anonymously, scoring them on a scale of 1-5 based on the following criteria.
 Judging will take place during poster sessions at the conference.